skladek/SKWebServiceController/README.md

 ### JSON Methods

 These methods are used to interact with endpoints that send and receive JSON.
 All requests have a `JSONCompletion` object that is executed when the request is complete.
+The methods require a generic type to be specified for the expected type of the JSON.
+For instance, a GET call that returns an array would call the following:

+    get { (json: [Any]?, response, error) in

+    }

+If the return data is expected to be a dictionary, that GET call would be written as such:

+    get { (json: [String: Any]?, response, error) in

+    }

+This will support any type that can be output by `JSONSerialization.jsonObject(with:options:)`.
+If the call should return `Data` or a `UIImage`, there are separate methods to retrieve that.
+See Data Methods and Image Methods below.

 #### Delete